Capacity of Finite-State Channels with Delayed Feedback: Introduction

 The capacity of a unifilar FSC with instantaneous feedback has been broadly investigated in the literature, while instantaneous feedback refers to the case where at time $t$, the encoder has access to the channel outputs up to time $t-1$.
 This has resulted in several powerful methodologies that have been employed to derive simple capacity expressions and optimal coding schemes for well-known instances of unifilar FSCs with feedback \cite{Chen05,PermuterCuffVanRoyWeissman08,Ising_channel,Sabag_BEC,trapdoor_generalized,Ising_artyom_IT,Shemuel_NOST,PeledSabag,Sabag_BIBO,AharoniSabagRL}.
 We mention here three essential works that will be utilized in the current paper: in \cite{Sabag_UB_IT,OronBasharfeedback}, for a given \textit{$Q$-graph}\footnote{The $Q$-graph is an auxiliary directed graph that is used to map channel output sequences onto one of the graph nodes (e.g. see Fig. \ref{fig:1Markov}).}, single-letter upper and lower bounds on the feedback capacity of unifilar FSCs were introduced, as well as a methodology to evaluate the bounds; in \cite{Sabag_DB_FB}, an alternative methodology to derive computable capacity upper bounds was proposed.
 In particular, in \cite{Sabag_DB_FB} it was shown that the dual capacity upper bound can be formulated as a simple Markov decision process (MDP) with the MDP states, actions, and disturbances taking values within finite sets.
-The main advantage of the duality-based upper bound compared to the single-letter $Q$-graph upper bound is the simplicity of deriving analytical upper bounds.
-However, the duality-based bounds require the specification of a $Q$-graph and a corresponding test distribution, while in the case of the $Q$-graph single-letter bounds, only the $Q$-graph itself needs to be determined.
-Finding the optimal auxiliary parameters for the test distribution to yield tight bounds can be a challenging task.
-Nevertheless, in our current work, we are able to identify both the $Q$-graph and its test distribution so that the duality technique is utilized to derive analytical upper bounds.
+The main advantage of this methodology compared to the single-letter $Q$-graph upper bound lies in the simplicity of deriving analytical upper bounds.
+The bounds, however, depend on the choice of a test distribution over the channel outputs ensemble.
+Therefore, in order for these bounds to be meaningful, the test distribution must be chosen carefully.

-In this paper, we investigate the delayed feedback capacity of FSCs.
-This means that, in the case of a delay of $d$ time instances, the encoder has access to the channel outputs up to time $t-d$, in contrast to the standard feedback definition of access up to time $t-1$ (see Fig. \ref{fig:FSC}).
-Our objective is two-fold: first, to investigate the capacity of FSCs in various feedback scenarios; and second, to derive upper bounds on the feedforward capacity (i.e., the capacity without feedback), as it is a known fact that feedback can only increase the feedforward capacity.
-While studying the delayed feedback capacity is important task on its own, it also helps us achieve our second objective.